dabonetn/c64addressdecoder/README.md

 Thanks for Retro Tech Insanity (https://www.youtube.com/@retrotechinsanity3164) for the inspiration.

-(I have ordered unassembled boards, and will test them when they come in, and post the results.)
+I have received and tested a batch of boards and they are working.